NeoGeographyToolkit/StereoPipeline/docs/tools/sfs_blend.rst

 --output-dem <arg>
     The blended output DEM to save.

---sfs-mask <arg>
+--output-weight <arg>
-    The output mask having 1 for pixels obtained with SfS (and some LOLA blending at interfaces) and 0 for pixels purely from LOLA.
+    The weight showing the proportion of the SfS DEM in the blend with the LOLA DEM (1 is for purely SfS and 0 is for purely LOLA).

 -v, --version
     Display the version of software.